SAP-samples/cloud-extension-s4hana-business-process/mission/develop-cap-app/README.md

        cf p -f gen/srv --random-route
        ```

-15. Execute
+15. Optional:
        ```
        cds add mta
        ```
-> Hint: use cds add mta --force in case the mta already exsists in your project
+> Hint: This step only needs to be executed in case you have created a new project.
+As we are using an exsisting project in this tutorial, you can skip this step as the mta file is already added

 ### Test your application